STORY STRUCTURE OF THE WAY BACK HOME

 The reader only sees them gesture to each other.
 We don’t know how they’re going to get off the moon.

-The boy’s main battle is with himself.
+The boy’s main big struggle is with himself.
 Back on Earth, he gets waylaid by the TV.
 But eventually he realises what he’s supposed to be doing.
-The battle is symbolised by the very high mountain he has to climb in order to hoist himself back up to the moon.
+The big struggle is symbolised by the very high mountain he has to climb in order to hoist himself back up to the moon.

 After fixing the alien’s flying saucer and filling his own plane with petrol he learns that he can be self-sufficient.